catelinn/data-analysis-portfolio/README.md

 [Trading_option (in development)](https://github.com/catelinn/trading_options)

 In this project, I plan to develop an app to download realtime option data using TDAmeritrade API and store it in local database.
-Then I will backtest varied option trading strategies recommended online.
-Also I have completed a script (`taSignal.py`) to scrape the technical analysis signals from www.investing.com for later use in strategies that take into account of TA signals.
+Then I will backtest varied option trading strategies.
+Currently I have completed `taSignal.py` to scrape the technical analysis signals from www.investing.com for later use in those strategies that take into account of TA signals.
+Also I have tested the script that connects to TDA API and downloads realtime option data.

 # Other Projects